-Acquire a reasonably bright guide star and begin guiding in R.A. only - turn off Dec. guiding (note X and Y are switched on the Maxim parameter page, as of v3.07).
+Acquire a reasonably bright guide star and begin guiding in R.A. only - turn off Dec. guiding.
 Use a 1 second or faster refresh rate so you can see the motion of the guide star as you begin to move it around.
 Magnify the screen to 1600x and place the cursor in the middle as shown.
-Check to make sure that the mount is guiding adequately in R.A., and that the guide star is not bouncing around due to poor seeing.
-Best results will be achieved when the R.A. guiding is 0.5 pixels average in R.A..
+Check to make sure that the mount is guiding adequately in R.A. and that the guide star is not bouncing around due to poor seeing.
+Best results will be achieved when the R.A. guiding is 0.5 pixels average in R.A.